rosmo/ansible-packer-vagrant-openstack-ec2/README.md

 - qemu-img (available for OS X in Brew's qemu package)

 These scripts assume that you are using Virtualbox to back Vagrant boxes.

+## Required setup for OVF images

+Change "build_ovf_image" to true (from command line or playbook vars).

+The import has only been tested on Virtualbox.

 ## Required setup for AMI images